econmediadb/econmediadb/markdown/famine.md

 - Brown, Molly E. Famine early warning systems and remote sensing data.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2008.
 - Ó Gráda, Cormac.
 Eating people is wrong, and other essays on famine, its past, and its future.
 Princeton University Press, 2015.
 - ó Gráda, Cormac.
 "Famine: a short history."
 (2021): 1-344.
+- Sen, Amartya.
+"An essay on entitlement and deprivation."
+Poverty and Famines (1981).

 ### Economic Models